Skip to main content

 sar -rh

-If it goes above 90% you should consider adding more RAM and keep an eye if your validator engine is not stopping abnormally due to OOM (out of memory) reason - the best way to check that is to grep /var/ton-work/log file for Signal messages.
+If the percentage exceeds 90%, you should consider adding more RAM.
+Additionally, keep an eye on your validator engine to ensure it doesn't stop unexpectedly due to an out-of-memory (OOM) issue.
+The best way to check for this is to grep the /var/ton-work/log file for any Signal messages.

 sar -Sh

-If you notice that swap is used you should consider adding more RAM.
-The general recommendation from the TON Core team is to have swap disabled.
+If you notice that a swap is used, you should consider adding more RAM.
+The general recommendation from the TON Core Team is to disable the swap.

 CPU report